Why Are Basketball Players Called Cagers? ( Interesting Fact About This Popular Term Used In The Game Of Basketball!)

 The Game Of Basketball Evolving

-A rule which states that “the ball belongs to team A to gain possession if it gets out of bounds from team B” was used in the first decades of this classic sport.
-What this means is that team A and B could fight for the ball.
+A rule that states that “the ball belongs to team A to gain possession if it gets out of bounds from team B” was used in the first decades of this classic sport.
+What this means is that teams A and B could fight for the ball.
 However, fans or spectators could get injured without a cage to keep them safe from the brawling and wrestling action of the players.
 Another funny thing is that the rules had the cage positioned high enough to prevent the ball from escaping out of the court.
 Meaning that the “out of bounds rule” was meaningless.
 In 1902, the rule was eventually abolished which led to the end of brawling and wrestling action in the game of basketball.
-Also, meaning the cage was no longer required.
+Also, it means the cage was no longer required.
 However, but the cages have not been removed any longer from the game since players still love to bounce the ball of the walls of the cage.
 Longer than anyone could imagine, the game remained inside a cage, which is very obvious why people call these players “cagers”.
-Players enjoy the game even more and it became more exciting to them since the ball will never get out of bounds.
+Players enjoy the game even more and it becomes more exciting to them since the ball will never get out of bounds.
 The ball only gets back to them after bouncing off the cage.
-This concept was even made easier with the replacement of wire-mesh with rope netting.
+This concept was even made easier with the replacement of wire mesh with rope netting.

 When Everything Changed

 The cage had to go even if players loved it.
-In 1920s, cages were scarcely used in the game of basketball but some countries still played the game in cages into 1930s.
+In the 1920s, cages were scarcely used in the game of basketball but some countries still played the game in cages into the 1930s.
 One funny thing you should know is that outside the Northeast, the cages were never really used for basketball games, even by high schools or even colleges.
 The original reason for the name “cager” was eventually forgotten by most.
-Most players even thought the cage were built to keep them away from the fans as if they were like some animals in cages.
+Most players even thought the cage was built to keep them away from the fans as if they were like some animals in cages.
 But to be honest, back in those early days of basketball, it was very violent.

 The Emergence Of NBA And ABA